Al Arbour: Playing career

 Arbour started his playing career in 1954 with the Detroit Red Wings.
 He later skated for the Chicago Black Hawks, Toronto Maple Leafs, and St. Louis Blues.
 Arbour won the Stanley Cup as a player with the 1960–61 Chicago Black Hawks and the 1961–62 and 1963–64 Toronto Maple Leafs.
 Arbour, along with teammate Ed Litzenberger, is one of eleven players to win consecutive Stanley Cups with two different teams.
 He is one of only 11 players in Stanley Cup history to win the Cup with three or more different teams.
 Arbour was also the first captain of the expansion St. Louis Blues, and played for them when they lost in Cup finals in 1968, 1969, 1970 (all in four consecutive games).
 One of the few professional athletes to wear eyeglasses when competing, Arbour was the last NHL player to wear them on the ice.
 Arbour was also known for laying down in front of the goaltender to block shots on goal with his body.

 Coaching career

-Arbour began his coaching career with the Iowa Hawkeyes hockey team in 1967 and at the time led them in his first year to their best record at .500 then he went to the NHL in St. Louis in 1970, taking over as coach after playing for the Blues for parts of four seasons.
-Following two additional seasons with St. Louis, he was recruited by GM Bill Torrey to take over a young New York Islanders team that had set a then-NHL record for futility by winning only 12 games in their inaugural season, 1972–73.
+Arbour began his coaching career with the Iowa Hawkeyes hockey team in 1967 and at the time led them in his first year to their best record at .500.
+In June 1970, he took over as coach for the Blues after Scotty Bowman decided to focus on the general manager position.
+As it turned out, Arbour coached 50 games while Bowman coached the rest.
+The following year saw Arbour coach 44 of the games while Sid Abel and Bill McCreary.
+Following two additional seasons with St. Louis, he was fired by the team on November 8, 1972 and replaced by Jean-Guy Talbot after the team won two of its first thirteen games.
+He was soon recruited by GM Bill Torrey to take over a young New York Islanders team that had set a then-NHL record for futility by losing 60 games in their inaugural season, 1972–73.